cyclus/cyclus/doc/domain_model_document/materials.rst

 .....

-This supports all mission objectives involving the use of preconfigured reprocessing facilities, which will rely on separations matrices modeling standard aqueous (i.e. PUREX, UREX and electrochemical), pyrolitic (e.g. electrolysis, voloxidation, or fluoride volatility), and other standard reprocessing methods to perform appropriate transmutations of material objects
+This supports all mission objectives involving the use of preconfigured reprocessing facilities, which will rely on separations matrices agenting standard aqueous (i.e. PUREX, UREX and electrochemical), pyrolitic (e.g. electrolysis, voloxidation, or fluoride volatility), and other standard reprocessing methods to perform appropriate transmutations of material objects